Children in the Library

 QVCC Students may appeal the loss of library privileges by following the College’s student grievance procedure which is outlined in the QVCC Student Handbook.
 QMC students may appeal the loss of library privileges using the Quinebaug Middle College appeal process.

 Food and Drink Policy

 Library users may bring food and drink into the library.
 Food means light snacks only, not meals, sandwiches, pizza, and other excessively messy food items.
 Patrons are asked to remember that everyone is responsible for keeping the library clean and encouraged to use trash cans and recycling bins to clean up food and drink debris.
-Food and drink are not to be consumed or placed near library computers – spills and crumbs can ruin equipment.
-Accidents can happen.
+Food and drink are not to be consumed or placed near library computers.
 If spills occur, patrons are asked to report the spill to library staff for cleanup.
-Food and drink privileges may be restricted or recinded by library staff if abused.
+Food and drink privileges may be restricted or rescinded by library staff if abused.

 The Quinebaug Valley Community College Library subscribes to the principles held forth in the American Library Association’s Library Bill of Rights and in the American Library Association’s Code of Ethics.
 In the following statements, the term “community” may be taken as synonymous with QVCC students, staff, faculty, and community users.

 The American Library Association affirms that all libraries are forums for information and ideas, and that the following basic policies should guide their services.

 I. Books and other library resources should be provided for the interest, information, and enlightenment of all people of the community the library serves.
 Materials should not be excluded because of the origin, background, or views of those contributing to their creation.

 II.
 Libraries should provide materials and information presenting all points of view on current and historical issues.
 Materials should not be proscribed or removed because of partisan or doctrinal disapproval.